philipbelesky/Caribou/docs/index.md

 ## Features

-- ✅ Windows and MacOS are both fully supported on Rhino 6 and Rhino 7
+- ✅ Windows and MacOS are both fully supported on Rhino 6, 7, and 8
 - ✅ Very fast parsing of even very large files
 - ✅ Data-rich GUI interface provided for understanding and filtering OSM metadata
 - ✅ Parsing is performed asynchronously so Grasshopper remains responsive